-For instance, you sign up on Amazon after hearing about the variety of product segments available here.
+For example, you sign up on Amazon after hearing about the variety of product segments available here.
 You browse for something and then leave.
 Based on your browsing pattern, Amazon starts sending you emails on related products.
 You again start browsing, and this time you find an item that you really liked at an affordable price.
-With taglines like “you save 14% on this” right below the pricing detail makes you add the item to your cart.
+With taglines like “you save 14% on this,” right below the pricing detail makes you add the item to your cart.
 If you really want to buy it immediately, you might as well complete your entire checkout.
 For instance, check out this automation workflow for a seasonal offer like Black Friday.

 Research >> Comparison >> Purchase Decision >> Purchase